 These reports caused some of our Popular Forces (village militia) to disappear at night.
 They felt why fight today when there’s always tomorrow.
 Some PF militiamen even took off their uniforms and hid them, along with their rifles, so they could blend into the peasant population.

 (We could not!!)
 A few times we almost shot a few of them to prevent them from leaving.

+That really hurt and frustrated everyone.
+We were fighting for our lives (and peasant lives) for what???
 We already had heard about all the demonstrations across America.
 But now, they (students) were even helping our enemy.
 (I learned to hate.)

 |Jack Cunningham in Duc Duc (Phu Da)